 - Driver’s licence, bank details, credit cards, birth/marriage/divorce certicate/s for you and your children

 - Medical records, medications and Medicare details

-- Court papers including protection and family law papers Rental, mortgage, legal papers, copy of ADVO
+- Court papers including protection and family law papers, leases, mortgage, legal papers, copy of ADVO

 - Your children’s favourite toys and other items of comfort

 - Personal items which have value or you fear may be destroyed such as jewellery and photographs

 Leaving an abusive relationship does not always result in immediate safety.
 Here are some tips you and your children can use to maintain safety after separation.

 - Inform your children’s school/day care of collection arrangements for your children

 - Keep your ADVO with you at all times.
 Store a copy with someone you trust.
 If your circumstances change, apply to the local court for a variation

 - Request police support if you need to return to house to retrieve your possessions